International Association for the Study of Insurance Economics

 The International Association for the Study of Insurance Economics (commonly known as The Geneva Association), is an international trade organisation that provides research for the insurance industry worldwide.
 It works on identifying fundamental trends and strategic issues related to insurance and acts as a forum for its members.
 Its members are insurance and reinsurance leaders of the major insurance companies worldwide.

+Overview

 It promotes studies related to the interdependence between economics and insurance, to highlight the importance of risk and insurance economics as part of the modern general economic theory.
 It also sponsors and defines special aims for research programmes, stimulate and support academic and professional research work, and to diffuse knowledge and the results of research in risk and insurance economics worldwide.

 History

 The association was founded when a constitutive assembly of The Geneva Association took place in Paris on 27 February 1973 at the headquarters of La Paternelle (which was later part of the AXA Group).
 A number of biggest European insurance companies were represented.

 The Geneva Association has been the founding institution of the European Group of Risk and Insurance Economists (EGRIE) one of worldwide now three regional organisations that organise (mostly) academic experts in the fields of risk and insurance economics.

 The Geneva Association is furthermore the catalytical non-academic organisation for the arrangement of the first world congress for risk and insurance economists which was jointly organised by American Risk and Insurance Association (ARIA), Asia-Pacific Risk and Insurance Association (APRIA), European Group of Risk and Insurance Economists (EGRIE) and the Geneva Association in 2005 in Salt Lake City.